Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it provides a comprehensive Solana ecosystem overview, listing specific metrics like SOL price, TVL, supply, TPS, epoch, and protocol count.
-This verb+resource combination effectively distinguishes it from sibling tools that focus on more specific aspects.
+The description clearly identifies the tool as a comprehensive Solana ecosystem overview, enumerating the specific metrics included (price, TVL, supply, TPS, epoch, protocol count).
+This distinguishes it from sibling tools that focus on narrower topics like DEX volume or validator info.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.